In the Hollies Style

-In The Hollies Style is the second album by the British rock band the Hollies and was released in November 1964 on Parlophone Records (see 1964 in music).
+In the Hollies Style is the second album by the English rock and pop band the Hollies, released in November 1964.
 It missed the official Record Retailer album chart in the United Kingdom, which at the time only had a total of 20 available spots.
+The album charted in the top 10 at No. 6 on New Musical Express magazine's competitive chart.
 In Canada, it was released on Capitol in October 1965, with an altered track listing.

 As a result of poor sales of stereo copies of the band's debut album in the UK, In the Hollies Style was only available there in mono while stereo mixes were shipped to other markets.
 The stereo mix was finally released in the UK and retitled The Vintage Hollies in 1967.
 In 1997, British EMI put both mono and stereo versions of this album onto a single CD.

 Recording, production, and songs

-Like the album's predecessor, Stay with The Hollies, In The Hollies Style was recorded at EMI Studios on Abbey Road in London, UK – which was later re-titled after the name of the street – and was produced by Ron Richards – who worked for other Abbey Road artists and later founded Associated Independent Recording with George Martin and John Burgess.
+Like the album's predecessor, Stay with the Hollies, In the Hollies Style was recorded at EMI Studios on Abbey Road in London, UK – which was later re-titled after the name of the street – and was produced by Ron Richards – who worked for other Abbey Road artists and later founded Associated Independent Recording with George Martin and John Burgess.
 Recording for the album commenced on 13 April 1964 when the band recorded the tracks "Time for Love" and "Don't You Know".
 Recording continued on 27 April where "You'll Be Mine", "It's in Her Kiss", "Come on Home", "Too Much Monkey Business" and "I Thought of You Last Night" were put to tape.
 Three more songs, the eventual B-side "Come on Back", "Set Me Free" and "Please Don't Feel Too Bad" were recorded on 30 June.

 The group then did not enter the studio for almost two months, returning 16 August to record "What Kind of Boy" and to attempt the eventual single, "We're Through".
 Not satisfied with the arrangement from this session, they re-recorded "We're Through" on 25 August, at which time the final two songs recorded for the album, "To You My Love" and the opening medley "Nitty Gritty/Something's Got a Hold on Me", were also recorded.

 A similarity between this album and its predecessor is the inclusion of many rhythm and blues songs by American writers and performers, such as Chuck Berry and Etta James.
-However, unlike its predecessor, In The Hollies Style also had multiple songs written by members of the band.
+However, unlike its predecessor, In the Hollies Style also had multiple songs written by members of the band.
 In fact, 7 of the 12 songs on the album were written by Allan Clarke, Tony Hicks, and Graham Nash and were credited to the members under the pseudonym "L. Ransford".
 Clarke, Hicks, and Nash continued to use the pseudonym until the For Certain Because album at the end of 1966, when the group's compositions started to become hits.